devops-assig/assignments/README.md

 ## Helm

-1. Refer ``` kubernetes ``` folder  which has deployment.yaml and service.yaml. take those manifest files and templatize using helm.
+1. Refer ``` kubernetes ``` folder  which has deployment.yaml and service.yaml. take those manifest files and templatize using helm( use helm functions as much as possible).

 ## Ansible
 1. write playbook to install and configure jenkins ( when i access jenkins should be able to see jenkins home page)